Connor Joe Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in MLB.
+- The Mariners pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.62 team ERA that ranks third across all league pitching staffs.
+- The Mariners have the third-ranked team ERA among all MLB pitching staffs (3.55).

-- Mariners pitchers combine to surrender 41 home runs (0.8 per game), the first-fewest in the league.
+- The Mariners allow the first-fewest home runs in baseball (41 total, 0.8 per game).

-- His most recent appearance came on Tuesday against the Oakland Athletics, when the right-hander tossed six scoreless innings while giving up four hits.
+- His most recent appearance was on Wednesday against the Oakland Athletics, when the left-hander went six innings, surrendering two earned runs while allowing five hits.

+- In nine games this season, the 31-year-old has put up a 5.68 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .295 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.